How to Make a Traditional Portuguese Breakfast at Home

 Portuguese Breakfast Pastries at Home

 Portuguese pastries are a big part of the country’s food culture.
-They’re not just for breakfast but also for mid-morning snacks.
-Let’s see how you can make Portuguese breakfast pastries in your kitchen.
+They’re enjoyed not just for breakfast but also as mid-morning snacks.
+Here’s how you can make these delicious pastries in your kitchen.

 Basic Pastry Techniques

-Making Portuguese pastries at home needs some basic skills.
+Making Portuguese pastries at home requires some basic skills.
 The pastel de nata, a custard tart, is a key treat.
 Here’s how to make them:

 Other breakfast treats include bolo de arroz (rice cake) and pão de Deus.
 This sweet bread is given to kids on All Saints’ Day.
 These pastries show the variety of Portuguese baking.